YoussefMArco/nutrition-book-qa-api/README.md

-# Health & Nutrition Assistant 🌿
+# Health & Nutrition Assistant Using RAG 🌿

 Your AI-powered healthcare knowledge companion!
 This chatbot answers questions about health, nutrition, and wellness using a **Retrieval-Augmented Generation (RAG)** approach.
 It combines the power of **Gemini AI** and **ChromaDB** to provide accurate, context-aware, and user-friendly responses.